Infertility is defined as a disease by the World Health Organization (WHO).

 Infertility can be caused by the following:

-Inability to conceive often leads to feelings of frustration, anger, guilt, resentment, and inadequacy.
+Inability to conceive often leads to feelings of anxiety, sadness, frustration, anger, guilt, resentment, and inadequacy.

 Couples wishing to conceive are encouraged to have frequent intercourse when conception is most likely—during the 6 days, and particularly the 3 days, before ovulation.
 Ovulation is most likely to occur about 14 days before the onset of the next menstrual period.

-Excessive use of caffeine and tobacco, which can impair fertility, is discouraged.
+Excessive use of caffeine, tobacco, or alcohol, which can impair fertility, is discouraged.

 Evidence that men > 45 are less fertile than younger men, regardless of their female partner's age, is increasing.